 The Sheila Kaye Smith Society

-known for her many novels set in the borderlands of Sussex and Kent in the English regional tradition.
-Works include
+writer, known for her many novels set in the borderlands of Sussex and Kent in the English regional tradition.
+Works

-interest in her writings and their relationship with her life and with the places associated with her.
-Meetings in Sussex,
+encourage interest in her writings and their relationship with her life and with the places associated with her.
+Meetings

-in St Leonards.
-For more information, contact The Sheila Kaye Smith Society, Silverden Oast, Church Lane, Northiam,
+in Sussex, in St Leonards.
+For more information, contact The Sheila Kaye Smith Society, Silverden Oast, Church Lane,

 The Keats-Shelley Association

-in 1903, apart from maintaining the Keats Shelley Memorial House, the Association is responsible for the upkeep of the graves
+Formed in 1903, apart from maintaining the Keats Shelley Memorial House, the Association is responsible for the upkeep of

-of Keats and Shelley in the non-Catholic Cemetery at Testaccio.
-In Italy, they run a continuous programme of outreach
+the graves of Keats and Shelley in the non-Catholic Cemetery at Testaccio.
+In Italy, they run a continuous programme

-to schools and other interested groups as well as individual tourists.
-They publish an annual review of scholarship
+of outreach to schools and other interested groups as well as individual tourists.
+They publish an annual review of

 The Kilvert Society